Dzvinia Orlowsky

+Dzvinia Orlowsky is a Ukrainian-American poet, translator, and editor.
+She is the author of seven poetry collections published by Carnegie Mellon University Press, including Those Absences Now Closest (2024).
+Her honors include two National Endowment for the Arts Literature Translation Fellowships and a Pushcart Prize.
+A founding editor of Four Way Books, Orlowsky is known for her work co-translating contemporary Ukrainian poetry with Ali Kinsella, including the writings of Natalka Bilotserkivets and Halyna Kruk, as well as Oleksander Dovzhenko’s Enchanted Desna.
+In her recent work, she introduced a variation of the cento form called the numbered-line cento, composed entirely from lines occupying the same ordinal position in source poems.
+Orlowsky serves as Writer-in-Residence in Poetry at the Solstice MFA Program at Lasell University and is a contributing editor to Solstice Literary Magazine and AGNI.

-Dzvinia Orlowsky (born in Cambridge, Ohio) is a Ukrainian American poet, translator, editor, and teacher.
-She received her BA from Oberlin College and her MFA from the Warren Wilson College MFA Program for Writers.
-She is author of six poetry collections including Convertible Night, Flurry of Stones (Carnegie Mellon University Press, 2009) for which she received a Sheila Motton Book Award, and Silvertone (Carnegie Mellon University Press, 2013) for which she was named Ohio Poetry Day Association's 2014 Co-Poet of the Year.
-Her first collection, A Handful of Bees, was reprinted in 2009 as a Carnegie Mellon University Classic Contemporary.
-Her sixth, Bad Harvest, was published in fall of 2018 and was named a 2019 Massachusetts Book Awards “Must Read” in Poetry.
-Her co-translations with Ali Kinsella from the Ukrainian of selected poems by Natalka Bilotserkivets, "Eccentric Days of Hope and Sorrow" was published by Lost Horse Press in fall, 2021 and short-listed for the 2022 Griffin International Poetry Prize, the Derek Walcott Poetry Prize the ALTA National Translation Award, and awarded the 2022 AAUS Translation Prize.
+Dzvinia Orlowsky was born in Cambridge, Ohio, to Ukrainian immigrant parents.
+She earned a Bachelor of Arts degree from Oberlin College and a Master of Fine Arts from the Warren Wilson College MFA Program for Writers.
+She interned for Adventures in Poetry, New York City, 1975 and attended the Jack Kerouac School of Disembodied Poetics, Naropa Institute in 1976.

+Jeff Friedman's and her co-translation of Memorials by Polish poet Mieczyslaw Jastrun for which she and Friedman were awarded a 2016 National Endowment for the Arts Literature Translation Fellowship was published by Dialogos in 2014.

+Her co-translations with Ali Kinsella from the Ukrainian of selected poems by Natalka Bilotserkivets, Eccentric Days of Hope and Sorrow, was published by Lost Horse Press in fall, 2021 and short-listed for the 2022 Griffin International Poetry Prize, the Derek Walcott Poetry Prize, the ALTA National Translation Award, and awarded the 2020-2021 American Association for Ukrainian Studies Translation Prize.
+Their co-translations from the Ukrainian of Halyna Kruk's poetry, Lost in Living, for which they were awarded a 2024 National Endowment for the Arts Translation grant was published by Lost Horse Press in 2024 and was a finalist for the 2025 PEN Award for Poetry in Translation.
-Jeff Friedman's and her co-translation of Memorials by Polish poet Mieczyslaw Jastrun was published by Dialogos in 2014, and she and Friedman were awarded a 2016 National Endowment for the Arts Literature Translation Fellowship in support of continuing their translation work of Jastrun's poems.

 In addition to the above, other honors include a Pushcart Prize (2007); A Massachusetts Cultural Council Professional Development Grant (1999); a Massachusetts Cultural Council Poetry Grant (1998); She has also been a finalist in the Grolier Prize, The Academy of American Poets Prize at Ohio State University, and the New Literary Awards Prize.
-Her poem sequence “The (Dis)enchanted Desna” was a winner of the 2019 New England Poetry Club Samuel Washington Allen Prize, selected by Robert Pinsky, and her and Kinsella's co-translation from the Ukrainian of Natalka Bilotserkivets's poem sequence "Allergy" was winner of the New England Poetry Club's Diana Der Hovanessian Prize in Translation.
+Her poem sequence “The (Dis)enchanted Desna” was a winner of the 2019 New England Poetry Club's Samuel Washington Allen Prize, selected by Robert Pinsky, and her and Kinsella's co-translation from the Ukrainian of Natalka Bilotserkivets's poem sequence "Allergy" was winner of the New England Poetry Club's Diana Der Hovanessian Prize in Translation.
 More recently, Dzvinia Orlowsky's poem "Our Wagons Were Made Entirely Out of Wood" was selected by Bruce Weigl for the 2022 1st Annual Ampersand Award for Poetry and Prose, sponsored by Pulse & Echo magazine.